Testing

 [assert-eq result "Hello"]]

-Look at what happened here.
-The production handler for Http.get would make a real HTTP request.
-But in the test, we install a handler that immediately resumes with a hardcoded HTML string.
-The fetch-title function runs the exact same code path either way.
+Trace what happened.
+The production handler for Http.get would open a real connection.
+The test installs a handler that instead resumes with a fixed HTML string.
+The fetch-title function walks the identical code path in both worlds.

-This pattern works for databases, file systems, randomness, or any effect.
-If you can define it as an effect, you can test it without mocks.
+The same move works for databases, file systems, randomness, the clock — any effect at all.
+If you can name it as an effect, you can test it without mocks.

 CI Integration

-For CI pipelines, use loon test --format json to get machine-readable output.
+For pipelines, loon test --format json emits machine-readable output your tooling can parse.

 SHELL